Aarthi-G2002/Superhero_Fly_Game/README.md

 - ### CSS : For styling the layout and providing a visually appealing user interface.
 It ensures the game is responsive and playable on all screen sizes.
 - ### JavaScript: Handles the dynamic interactivity, game logic, controls, score tracking, and collision detection.

+6. Screenshots:
+I have attached the screenshots below for reference.